shahadarsh/docker-k8s-presentation/content/kubernetes/objects/healthchecks/readiness.md

 ## Readiness
 Readiness checks let the kubelet know that the pod is ready to receive traffic.
-For example if this check fails the Service or Load balancer does send traffic to that pod.
+For example if this check fails the Service or Load balancer does not send traffic to that pod.

 ```yaml
 readinessProbe: